 Tight loops or hot loops are the performance critical section of the code that are performed many times during a computation.
 They are often the “inner-most” loop of a nested loop algorithm.

 A general rule of thumb is that dynamically sizable or mutable objects (arrays, mutable structs) will be heap allocated while small fixed size objects can be stack allocated.
 For mutable objects, a common technique is to pre-allocate an array and then re-use that array for subsequent calculations.
-In the following example, note how we pre-allocate the output vector instead of creating vectors for each bond and then summing the vectors together at the end:
+In the following stylized example we accumulate bond-level cashflows into a shared vector rather than constructing (pre-allocating) intermediate arrays and summing them later:

 Julia’s @allocated macro will display the number of bytes allocated by an expression, helping you identify and eliminate unnecessary allocations.